schranzhofer/OER_for_RDM/OER_for_RDM_English.md

 email: hermann.schranzhofer@tugraz.at

-version: 0.0.1
+version: 1.0

 language: en

-comment: This is a short course on the topic Research Data Management.
+comment: This is a collection of open educational resources on the topic Research Data Management.
 It was created during the project FAIR Data Austria.

 link: https://cdn.jsdelivr.net/chartist.js/latest/chartist.min.css